-Candidates will be allowed only one opportunity to retake failed degree assessment elements, and must do so within six terms of initial registration.
-Candidates who have failed any assessment cannot normally be awarded a Merit or Distinction classification overall.
-Please see the Social Data Science MSc Handbook for further information on resubmission.
+Candidates will be allowed only one opportunity to retake failed degree assessment elements, and must do so within six terms of initial registration for full-time students and within twelve terms for part-time students.
+Candidates who have failed any assessment cannot normally be awarded a merit or distinction classification overall.
+Please see the Social Science of the Internet MSc Handbook for further information on resubmission.